After care is very important for producing a beautiful and lasting result.

 Color change or color loss.
 As the procedure area heals the color will lighten and sometimes seem to disappear.
 This can all be addressed during the touch up appointment and is Why the touchup is necessary.
 The procedure area has to be completely healed before we can address any concerns.
 This takes about four weeks.

 **Failure to follow after care instructions may result in infections, Pigment loss or discoloration. client to consult a health care practitioner at the first sign of infection or allergic reaction and to report any diagnosed infection, allergic reaction, or adverse reaction to the department at 1-888-839-6676.

-Although 3D Microblading / semi- permanent technique is affective in most cases, absolutely no guarantee can be made regarding
+Although your semi- permanent cosmetic procedure technique is affective in most cases, absolutely no guarantee can be made regarding

 the client's benefit from the procedure.